philpagel/eggtimer/README.md

 ## Dependencies

 This is a python 3 app.
-I use click for commandline option parsing.
-So make sure to

-    pip install click
+`requirements.txt` includes all requirements.
+You can automatically install them:

-If you want to use the web app you will need flask, wtforms, flask_wtf and flask_bootstrap.
+    pip install -r requirements.txt

 ## command line usage